Gitviv/Pong/README.md

-# Pong
+# JavaPong
-A pong game in python
+A pong game in Java